 Scope Specific instructions about witnessing Calibration ISO/IEC 17025 Witnessing includes witnessing of the assessment by the AB of the CAB performing calibration.
 Depending on the number of accredited laboratories and the variety of the scopes, it may be necessary to perform more witnessing.
 Testing ISO/IEC 17025 Witnessing includes witnessing of the assessment by the AB of the CAB performing testing.
 Depending on the number of laboratories and the variety of the scopes, it may be necessary to perform more witnessing.
 Testing ISO 15189 Witnessing includes witnessing of the assessment by the AB of the CAB performing examination.
 Depending on the number of accredited laboratories and the variety of the scopes, it may be necessary to perform more witnessing.
-If the team witness an initial assessment of testing laboratory to ISO/IEC 17025 it may not be necessary to witness the assessment of the management system requirements of ISO 15189 which are essentially the same as those in ISO/IEC 17025.
-In any case witnessing needs to cover the assessment of the technical requirements of ISO 15189 as well as those management requirements of ISO 15189 which are not addressed in ISO/IEC 17025.
 Inspection ISO/IEC 17020 Witnessing includes witnessing of the assessment by the AB of the CAB performing inspection.
 Depending on the number of accredited inspection bodies and the variety of the scopes, it may be necessary to perform more witnessing.
-Management system certification ISO/IEC 17021 (QMS and EMS) It is also appropriate to witness a reassessment for one of the programs and a surveillance visit for the other one.
-It is not necessary to witness the AB witnessing the CB perform certification audits.
+Management system certification ISO/IEC 17021-1 (QMS,EMS and FSMS) It is not necessary to witness the AB witnessing of the CB perform certification audits.
 However the evaluation team shall review the AB's procedures for witnessing certification audits as well as assessment records to confirm appropriate implementation.
-Product certification ISO/IEC 17065 It is not necessary to witness the AB witnessing the CB perform certification audits.
-However the evaluation team shall review the AB's procedures for witnessing certification audits as well as assessment records to confirm appropriate implementation.
+Product certification ISO/IEC 17065 Depending of the number of accredited CB and the variety of the scopes, it may be necessary to perform more witnessing.
+The witnessing will be selected taking into account: The findings and scopes witnessed in the last evaluation, The number of accreditations granted in the last evaluation, The experience of the AB in the sub-scope, New sub-scope and more complex sub-scopes, Decision by the ARAC MLA Group.
+In particular sub-scope is not witnessed in a re-evaluation, the evaluation team shall review assessment records to confirm the AB's competence in that field.
 Certification of persons ISO/IEC 17024 The evaluation team shall review in detail the AB's procedures for assessing the cases where a CB subcontracts the examination services, as well as assessment records to confirm appropriate implementation.

 In case where the CB subcontracts the majority of the examination process, the evaluation team may consider appropriate to witness how the AB assesses the competence of the CB for that certification.